 Generally speaking, elite schools such as Ivy League medical schools and UC schools have the best match rates.
 These are the match rates of some of the top medical schools in the US:

-• Harvard Medical School: As per data released from the Harvard Medical School Office of Student Affairs, Harvard has a match rate of 95%, with 46% matched to Harvard affiliated programs.
-Of the unmatched students, 2 graduates pursued Oral and Maxillofacial Surgery and the remaining pursued non-clinical positions.
+- Harvard Medical School: As per data released from the Harvard Medical School Office of Student Affairs, Harvard has a match rate of 93%, with 53% matched to Harvard affiliated programs.
+Of the unmatched students, 3 graduates pursued Oral and Maxillofacial Surgery and 9 pursued non-clinical positions.

-• Stanford Medicine: A few years ago, Stanford Medicine boasted a complete 100% match rate for all 85 of their medical graduates.
-Stanford has not released the latest specific residency match rates, but they continue to have excellent overall match rates and their graduates get into the most competitive residencies.
+- Stanford Medicine: A few years ago, Stanford Medicine boasted a complete 100% match rate for all 85 of their medical graduates.
+Stanford has not released the latest specific residency match rates, but they continue to have excellent overall match rates (around 98%) and their graduates get into the most competitive residencies.

 It’s not just top-ranking medical schools that boast excellent match rates.
 Some smaller universities that focus on less competitive residencies like primary care, also have excellent match rates:

-• Creighton University School of Medicine: According to the latest data released by this school, 100% of their graduating class matched to a residency, with 91% getting their first-choice residency.
-53% of their students matched to primary care residency positions.
+- Creighton University School of Medicine: According to the latest data released by this school, 100% of their graduating class matched to a residency, with 95% getting their first-choice residency.

 As per CaRMs data, these are the medical schools in Canada with the highest residency match rates for Canadian medical graduates: